 Over time, the unpopularity of this colonialist approach led to the education systems becoming its own independent force.
 It values political neutrality and not giving in to forces such as pressure groups.
 It is sometimes the case that the individualistic focus combined with academic independence leads to teachers and educational authorities pursuing their own agenda, sometimes against the government line, or more commonly because the tutor in question has their own idea of how to educate and thus civilize their students.

 The emphasis on individual initiative and strong social education goes as far to influence the Federation's military culture and doctrine.
 While individual discipline may not be so strict as in other empire forces, having highly-educated soldiers and officers is emphasized for the purposes of having a civilized military.
 As the Gallente armed forces is as much a political force as it is a war machine, soldiers who know when and when not to fire their weapon is an important part of Federal foreign and defense policy.

 Although the systems in Gallente societies vary widely, there is a small list of Federation guidelines and directives that the central government believes are human universals when it comes to education.
-The Luminaire-style of education is popular, and the most successful in New Eden, with the University of Caille being the largest education institute in the cluster, and the Minmatar's Republic University being modelled off of it.
+The Luminaire-style of education is popular, and the most successful in New Eden, with thebeing the largest education institute in the cluster, and the Minmatar's being modelled off of it.
 It is also notable for being New Eden's longest education system, with the youngest graduation age of eighteen at the very earliest, and twenty-four at the latest.